alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 ## Learnings

 ### 09/10/2025
 - When you manually start a google VM, you are using one set of permissions.
 When you cloud scheduler starts it using the SA (Service Account) it has a different set of permissions.
-And he SA needs to have the priveledges to say get credentials from GCP
+And the SA needs to have the privileges to say get credentials from GCP
 - Also learned that at Harvard, if you work more than you job, you can get paid up to 1.25X your salary.
 Gonna be using that in the future.

 ### 09/09/2025
 - How to download and install modules from a tar.gz. file.
 Still don't really understand what they are, but there's tar balls and such?
-- You really do need to us Oath to schedule vm cron jobs in google cloud scheduler
+- You really do need to use OAuth to schedule vm cron jobs in google cloud scheduler
   - sub bullet point, sometimes you need to slow down and use your brain

 ### 09/08/2025
-- TSL over MQTT and how the CA credentialing works.
+- TLS over MQTT and how the CA credentialing works.
 Security will always be a whole thing on computers huh?
 - Learned about public and private I.P. addresses.
 Just because you can ping an address, doesn't mean you can access a specific port (like 8883 for SSL MQTT or 1833 for not-secure MQTT)

 ### 09/4/2025